Many tens of thousands of people are missing out on PIP for Long Covid if official statistics are to be believed, Benefits and Work can reveal.

 On its own, this cannot explain the DWP statistics relating to PIP for Long Covid.

 Having many tens of thousands of people awarded PIP for Long Covid would not be in the interests of the government.
 It would call into question whether the only measures of success in dealing with the pandemic are how many people die and whether the health service is overwhelmed.

 Instead, it would suggest that how many people are infected is vitally important in measuring the long-term effects on individuals and on society.

-In which case it would be in the interests of the government to ensure that the DWP classify awards that are in reality due to Long Covid as being based on any other health condition the claimant has, regardless of how severe that other condition really is.
+In which case it would be in the interests of the government to ensure that the DWP classify awards of PIP for Long Covid as being based on any other health condition the claimant has, regardless of how severe that other condition really is.

 So where, Long Covid was mentioned in a claim or a change of circumstances, careful checks would need to be made to ensure that wherever possible it wasn’t listed as the main disabling condition.